-- Cysteine (But not n-acetyl-cysteine.
-However, does contain sulfur and too much sulfur can be counterproductive as well, so should be used mindfully.)
+- Cysteine (But not N-acetylcysteine.
+However, N-acetylcysteine does contain sulfur and too much sulfur can be counterproductive as well, so should be used mindfully.)

 Therefore, each of these can bind with glutamate receptors, which also results in excessive stimulation and contributes to the imbalance in GABA and glutamate and the wide array of symptoms that are generated.
 The more glutamate receptors you have the more excitatory substances that will be pulled in.

 To complicate things further, glutamate has the ability to bind with six other receptors in the brain, like the NMDA receptor, which assists in delivering calcium to the cell and plays a vital role in memory function and synaptic plasticity.
 Calcium is used by glutamate as the agent that actually inflicts the harm on the cell.
-So, if there is an excess of calcium in the body for any reason, it too will contribute to the GABA and glutamate imbalance.
+So, if there is an excess of calcium in the body for any reason, it too will disrupt the GABA and glutamate balance.

 If one exhibits low levels of calcium, Dr. Amy Yasko recommends using nettle or chamomile to increase calcium levels, rather than supplementation of calcium itself, if we are dealing with someone who has an imbalance in GABA and glutamate.
-Vitamin K & D would be important as well.
-If supplemental calcium is used it should be accompanied by magnesium, both in citrate form, which will help control the excitotoxin activity.
+Vitamin K2 and D would be important as well in combination with the calcium to help with absorption.
+If supplemental calcium is used it should be accompanied by magnesium, which will help control the excitotoxic activity.